 Some people prefer to descale their dishwasher with vinegar, including during times when they may be washing their dishes.
 It’s also common for people to scrub their unit with baking soda, soap, or a mix of the two.
-Others may use a dishwasher cleaning product or tab once a month, or even a combination of store-bought and vinegar rinse methods—though these methods are usually done at separate times.
+Others may use a dishwasher cleaning product or tab once a month, or even a combination of both methods—though these methods are usually done at separate times.

 When in doubt, it may help to try several methods to see which one works best for you.

-Deep cleaning a dishwasher should be done at least once, if not twice, a year to keep it running smoothly.
+Deep cleaning a dishwasher should be done at least once, if not twice, a year to keep it running smoothly—though we recommend at least every quarter or so.
 Some people may even do it seasonally (or quarterly) as preventative maintenance.
 Plus, it’s a lot easier to clean it while it’s already semi-clean rather than waiting until everything builds up.

 If you’d prefer to deep-clean your dishwasher unit, click here for our in-depth, step-by-step tutorial (opens new tab).

 How Often Do You Need to Clean Your Dishwasher?